WRITERS | DESIGNERS | STILTERS | PRODUCERS | PAINTERS

 Matthew Krist funded Frolick Theatre with the proceeds of his racehorse riding job at Woodbine Racetrack, until 2015 making Frolick a "Horsepowered" production.
 Matthew has had the good fortune and pleasure to gallop 2008 Eclipse Award Champion Forever Together, 2014 Sovereign Award Nominee and multiple stakes winner Paladin Bay, Executive Five and the 2014 80-1 winner, one eyed pirate horse Explosive Leah among countless others.

 Matthew has produced/directed and acted in independent theatre and film projects in Canada, USA and Australia since 1998 and founded Frolick in 2011 after receiving a $6000 entrepreneurial grant from the Carrot Cache to create "A Midsummer Nights Dream" in 2011 atop the Carrot Common Green Roof.
 Since then, Frolick has been self funded and created 3 half hour episodes adapted from Winsor McCay's, "Little Nemo's Adventures in Slumberland" which played at the legendary Lagoon Theatre, on Olympic Island from 2012, till 2014.
-In 2015, Frolick moved to 160 Bartley Drive, an Urban Village, where theatre, sustainability, community living, gardening, cooking, and makers space converge to create a new model for artistic development.
-Frolick Studio Theatre is an opportunity for semi-professional artists without great financial resources can have access to more space, more resources and more opportunities for growth without paying too much for it.
+In 2015, Frolick moved to 160 Bartley Drive, an Urban Village, where theatre, sustainability, community living, gardening, cooking, and makers space converged to create a new model for artistic development.
+Frolick Studio Theatre was an opportunity for semi-professional artists without great financial resources can have access to more space, more resources and more opportunities for growth without paying too much for it.
 Matthew opened the new theatre with Cowboy Mouth in April 2016, and brought Cowboy Mouth to Bestival 2016 and Fringe 2016.
-An active member of Toronto's stilting community, Matthew stilts regularly for Zero Gravity Circus, Circus Orange, MaracaTALL and is part of a new stilt band, "The High Notes" Matthew is a multi-talented artist who cares mostly about creating relevant and unique work and getting artists well paid work.
+An active member of Toronto's stilting community, Matthew stilts regularly for Zero Gravity Circus, Circus Orange, Tallbeat and is in the band "The Wandering Mariner's" Matthew is a multi-talented artist who cares mostly about creating relevant and unique work and getting artists well paid work.

 Bevy Law - Costume Designer